slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Artistic death is made by consensus.

-> *"Art washes away from the soul the dust of everyday life."
+> *"All art is erotic." (...)
--- Pablo Picasso*
+"Art washes away from the soul the dust of everyday life." (...)

-> *"All art is erotic."
+"Art is the lie that enables us to realize the truth."
 -- Pablo Picasso*

 > *"Opera is when a guy gets stabbed in the back and, instead of bleeding, he sings."